-- 11/12.5 The student will explain the importance of energy balance and demonstrate understanding of the nutritional needs of the body to maintain optimal health and prevent chronic disease for a lifetime. - a) Analyze the relationships among physical activity, nutrition, body composition, and sleep that are optimal for personal health and/or for participation in a self-selected physical activity. - b) Analyze current and future nutritional and physical activity needs in relation to changes in growth/aging. - c) Explain the benefits of nutrient-dense, low-sodium foods versus high-calorie, empty calorie, and high-sodium foods. - d) Analyze current and future sleep needs for positively influencing academic, career success, and mental health. - e) Apply rate of perceived exertion and pacing to a conditioning plan that meets the needs of a self-selected physical activity. - f) Explain energy balance in terms of caloric intake and expenditure in relation to changing lifestyle needs from adolescence to adulthood.
+- 11/12.5 The student will explain the importance of energy balance and demonstrate understanding of the nutritional needs of the body to maintain optimal health and prevent chronic disease for a lifetime. - a) Analyze the relationships among physical activity, nutrition, body composition, and sleep that are optimal for personal health and/or for participation in a self-selected physical activity. - b) Analyze current and changing activity and exercise levels for high school and college students or for employees in a chosen field. - c) Analyze current and future nutritional needs in relation to changes in growth/aging. - d) Explain the benefits of nutrient-dense, low-sodium foods versus high-calorie, nutrition-poor, and high-sodium foods. - e) Analyze current and future sleep needs for positively impacting academic and career success. - f) Apply rate of perceived exertion and pacing to a conditioning plan that meets the needs of a self-selected physical activity. - g) Explain energy balance in relation to changing lifestyle needs from adolescence to adulthood. - h) Explain the relationship between caloric intake and caloric expenditure while at work and at rest.